Workflows

 If any of these headers are seen in the webhook request, they'll be passed to the workflow as well.

 Secret and validationHeader can be used to secure webhook invocations.
-You can add these fields like this:

 Services that offer webhook integration typically supply a shared secret used to compute a signature for the request and expect the webhook receiver to verify the signature, which Obot does.
 Two such services are GitHub and PagerDuty.
 To understand how to set these fields, you can find their webhook documentation here: